24 Different Types of Bees in Michigan

 The Eastern Carpenter Bee is primarily black with yellow or white markings on their bodies.
 The males often have a yellow or white patch on the face, while females may have yellow or white stripes across their backs.

-Additionally, the Eastern Carpenter Bee plays an important role in the Michigan ecosystem by pollinating plants and providing food for other species.
+The Eastern Carpenter Bee also plays an important role in the Michigan ecosystem by pollinating plants and providing food for other species.

 While these bees may be seen as a nuisance to some people due to their ability to cause damage to wood structures, they are an important part of our natural environment.